 When a professional receives an admonishment, he or she receives a warning about behavior and may have to attend conduct classes.
 If the situation is more severe or is a repeat offense, suspension from practicing for a certain period of time may follow.
 More serious cases may result in the professional completely losing her license.
 Finally, the most egregious cases of professional misconduct may get the practitioner banned from ever practicing again.
 This ensures that someone doesn't leave one state and attempt to seek licensure in another.

 While professional codes of conduct may seem strict, they're in place to protect the public and ensure its safety.
-For lots more information on conduct in the workplace, see the links on the next page.
+For lots more information on conduct in the workplace, see the links below.